eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 ### How Modules are Connected

 We presume that in most cases, a modular setup would have a **distributor module**, which receives external MIDI, breaks it up it per-channel, and outputs messages for each channel via per channel AE modular sockets.
 Non-voiced data (like clock) is ideally copied to every channel socket.
 Attached to each socket is a chain of one more **receiever modules** meant to respond to messages on that channel.
 These receiver modules typically are set up to be OMNI.
 A distributor module should also output *all* its incoming MIDI via a general-purpose **THRU**.
-The distributor module is not necessarily the only module which emits MIDI.
+The distributor module is not necessarily the only module which emits MIDI, either passed through a **THRU** or generated independently.

 * Every receiver module should have at least one (and usually only one) **IN** socket from which it receives MIDI data.
 It is recommended that the distributor also have an **IN** socket, to receive data instead of its external MIDI socket, in a switchable manner.